Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Wondering how to send money to Yemen from the U.S.?
+Need to send money to Yemen from the US?
 Here’s the information you need.

-Alida’s family emigrated to Yemen from Africa, while Alida decided to travel to the U.S. to study at a prestigious university here.
-After graduating, Alida found work in the U.S. and wants to send money to her family in Yemen.
+Alida’s family emigrated to Yemen from Africa while Alida was studying at a university in the US.
+After graduating, Alida found work in the US and wants to send money to her family in Yemen.

 |Money transfer company A||Money transfer company B|

 |Exchange rate||1 USD = 145.358662 YER||1 USD = 148.6667 YER|

 |Amount of Yemeni Rial received in Yemen for 1,000 USD||145,358.66 YER||148,666.68 YER|

 |Transfer options||Online or branch transfer with a cash pickup at an agent.||Online or branch transfer with a cash pickup at an agent.|

 Alida chooses the second transfer company even though it has a higher fee.
 She wants her family to get the most rial possible, and since they don’t need it immediately, the transfer time doesn’t matter.

 How do I compare money transfer companies when sending money to Yemen?

 Keep in mind these factors when comparing transfer providers: